tejpshah/2048-DeepRL/README.md

 - TODO: @Gloria/Max/Tej - Build utility function to plot histogram of max game score over n simulations for a particular agent (+ saves the image as JPG).
 - TODO: @Gloria/Max/Tej - Build utility function to plot histogram of overall game score over n simulations for a particular agent (+ saves the image as JPG).
 - TODO: @Gloria/Max/Tej - Build utility function to automatically save game_score, max_score, and num_steps for a particular simulation to a JSON file.
+- TODO: @Gloria/Max/Tej - Build a visualization of the 2048 game so that we can see and play the game well and debug faster later on.
+- TODO: @Gloria/Max/Tej - Build a visualization that can generate a short video of the 2048 game sequence given an episode trajectory.
+Useful for debugging